 - Formulate problem with global constraints or metaconstraints to reveal structure

-- Automatically convert these to optimal formulation for the solvers(s)
+- Automatically flatten the model in a way that best allows specific solvers to exploit structure:

 - Best choice of variables.

 - Reformulation of constraints.

 - For effective propagation or tight relaxation

 - Best choice of domain filters.

 - Generation of valid inequalities